DASverseTJK/Dictionary/README.md

 To install the necessary dependencies, run the following command:

+- To request API call
 ```
 $ npm install axios
 ```
+- To use Faker open API library page if wish to download words from faker only
 ```
 $ npm install faker
 ```